webix-hub/gitbook-webix-jet/README.md

 The described way of inserting subviews into the main view is an alternative to specifying the necessary subview directly in the main view code.

+For more details on including subviews, go to the chapters ["Creating views"](basic/views.md) and ["Views and Subviews"](details/subviews.md#subviews).

 ## Loading Data with Models

 While views contain the code of interfaces, models are used to control the data.
-We’ll consider data loading on the example of the *views/data.js* file.
-It takes data from the *models/records* module.To load data into the view, we’ll use a data collection.
+Let's consider data loading on the example of the *views/data.js* file.
+It takes data from the *models/records* module.
+To load data into the view, let's use a data collection.
 Take a look at the content of the *records.js* file:

 ```js
 //models/records.js